 State of Residency: Virtually all public, state-supported dental schools show preference for admitting applicants who are legal residents of that state.
 You should understand that this practice is based on both economic and philosophical reasoning.
 First, education at those schools is funded primarily by the taxpayers of the state.
-Those taxpayers and their sons and daughters, in turn, expect some priority in access to medical training.
+Those taxpayers expect some priority in access to medical training.
 In addition, the state legislators feel an obligation to educate health professionals to serve the people of their state; experience as well as data where available show that individuals who attend dental school in their home state will likely eventually practice in that state.

 Activities: Dental schools are looking for well-rounded individuals who demonstrate commitment, leadership, a disposition to serve others and a positive work ethic.
-They may also be looking for individuals who demonstrate an ability to interact with others and an appreciation of diversity.
+They will also be looking for individuals who demonstrate an ability to interact with others, and cultural competency.
 Your extracurricular activities can help you demonstrate that you can manage a rigorous academic schedule while still having meaningful involvement on campus and in the community.